The Mandelbox, an artistic and geometric journey

 The Mandelbox is a mathematical object that was first presented by Tom Lowe (aka Tglad) early in 2010.
 It can represent properties of the Mandelbrot set in dimensions other than the two of the Mandelbrot set.
 In contrast to Quaternion Fractals or the Mandlbulb, which follow a formal mathematical path with the Mandelbrot iteration z=z²+c, the Mandelbox follows a purely geometrical approach.
 On the one hand, this allows representations in any number of dimensions.
 On the other hand, the shape is relatively independent from the shapes known from Mandelbrot and Julia sets.

 Since up to now only graphical applications are known, higher-dimensional variants hardly play a role.
 The vast majority of the images of the Mandelbox are three dimensional variants.
-(There are a few three-dimensional representations of a 4d Mandelbox, but only a few)
+(There are some three-dimensional representations of a 4d Mandelbox or two-dimensional displays, but only a few)

 In most common 3d fractal software - Mandelbulber and Mandelbulb3d - the default starting Parameter at a scale of two

 An image of 2011, from the early days of the Mandelbox.
 The Mandelbox can also be scaled negatively, which corresponds to a rotation of 180°.
 With additional rotations of about 0°-15°, images like this one are created.
 One of the first parameters, I converted to Mandelbulb3d.
 With help of Jens Dierks (aka Jesse) - the Programmer of M3d.

 In fact Jesse wrote a little tool, that converts rotation angles between the programmes.
 Rotations are not commutative in three dimensions (means x+y+z ≠ z+y+x) and m3d rotates x-axis first and Mandelbulber the z-axis.

 This tool can still be found at the old fractal forums